tenngoxars/Serchain/README.md

 - 📊 **Comprehensive Data** - View transaction time, direction, addresses, value, asset type, and gas fees
 - 📥 **One-Click CSV Export** - Download transfer data for local analysis and archiving
 - 🌐 **Dual Interface** - Modern web UI and powerful CLI for different use cases
-- 🎨 **Modern Design** - Built with Tailwind CSS featuring dark theme and responsive layout
+- 🎨 **Modern Design** - Built with Tailwind CSS featuring dark theme, responsive layout, and interactive animations
-- 🌍 **Multi-language Support** - Available in English and Chinese
+- 🌍 **Multi-language Support** - Available in English and Chinese with seamless language switching
 - 📱 **Mobile Friendly** - Fully responsive design that works on all devices
 - 🔒 **No Authentication Required** - No wallet connection or user login needed
 - ⚡ **Fast & Reliable** - Powered by Alchemy API for accurate, up-to-date data